fluxninja/aperture/docs/content/get-started/installation/agent/bare_metal.md

 sudo systemctl status aperture-agent
 ```

-To view the logs, when default log configuration is used, you can use
+To view the logs, when the default log configuration is used, you can use
 `journalctl`:

 ```bash